Chapter 5:

 "Oh, I know what'll take your mind off of things.
 How about we play a game?"

 She dug through her bag looking for something.
-As she did, Blake sighed and all the memories started flooding back to him.
-That's right, she was always like this, Blake recalled.
+Rin sighed as all the memories he had of interacting with this person started flooding back to him.

 "I brought a pack of cards.
 We can play that one game we used to.
 Remember?
 What was it called again?"

 "Oh yeah, that's right!
-Big two!
+Old maid!
 Wanna play?"

 "Look, right now I'm not in the mood for a game, I need you to do something for..."

 "Sorry, I totally zoned out.
 So?
-Wanna play?
+Wanna play?"

-Blake rubbed his face in utter frustration and as he did, he contorted his neck in all sorts of directions.
+Rin rubbed his face in utter frustration and as he did, he contorted his neck in all sorts of directions.
 He soon found himself looking directly at the suit sitting to his left.
 After brief consideration, he grabbed it, balled it up as much as he could, and threw it at Lenna.

 He took care not to put too much force into it, which seemed to work since she was able to catch it out of reflex.
 She stared at the suit for a bit before tilting her head and asking something.